Fourth Floor - East Wing, Courtroom 4C

 - Check-In Procedure: Motions are heard at 8:30 a.m. on Wednesday mornings.
 Hearing dates are set by the moving party.
 Check-in for motion call begins at 8:30 a.m.
 No one will be allowed to check in later than 9:30 a.m.
 If an attorney needs to leave the courtroom for any reason, the attorney must notify the clerk when the attorney leaves and returns so that the case is not called.
 Failure to notify the clerk will result in the case being called at the end of the motion call docket.
 Due to the volume of motions that are scheduled, all motions must be ready to be heard with all parties present in the courtroom no later than 11:30 a.m.

-- Judge's Copy of Motions and Briefs: When you submit your motions or briefs by way of eFile for the Court’s review, you must also submit a Judge’s copy to chambers as outlined in MCR 2.119 (A)(2).
-A Judge’s copy of the motion must be delivered to the chambers no later than 4:30 p.m. on the Wednesday before the scheduled hearing date.
-Failure to submit a Judge's copy to chambers shall result in the motion not being heard.
-The Court will not consider a response filed and submitted to chambers later than noon Monday before the scheduled hearing date.
-The Court reviews all motions and responses prior to hearing.
+- Judge's Copy of Motions and Briefs: When you submit your motions or briefs, and/or exhibits by way of eFile for the Court’s review, you must also submit a Judge’s copy to chambers if your entire document exceeds 40 pages.
+A Judge’s copy of the motions/briefs/exhibits must be delivered to the chambers no later than 4:30 p.m. on the Wednesday before the scheduled hearing date if it exceeds 40 pages.
+Additionally, this policy pertains to the submission of responses.
+All responses (including exhibits) that exceed 40 pages must be submitted to chambers no later than noo, Monday before the scheduled hearing date.
+The Court reviews all motions and responses prior to the hearing.
 (Note: Judge Bowman’s chambers cannot guarantee receipt of pleadings left in the County Clerk’s Office.)

 - Late Filed Praecipes: Praecipes must be filed timely and accurately in order to have your motion placed on the docket.
 A filed Notice of Hearing alone is insufficient to place your motion on the Court’s docket.
 No add-ons are accepted.